PathPlanning/AA-SIPP-m/README.md

     * `<logname>` - defines the name of log-file.
 If not specified the name of the log file is: "input file name" + "\_log" + input file extension.

 * Optional tag `<dynamicobstacles>`.
 Contains the trajectories of dynamic obstacles.
    * Optional tag `<defaultparameters>`.
-It is used to change the default values for size and speeds od dynamic obstacles.
+It is used to change the default size value.
+Note that move speed and rotation speed can't be modified as their exact values already sewn inside duration attributes of the sections.
+The same can be said about the headings.
    * `<obstacle>` &mdash; contains the trajcetory of one dynamic obstacle represented as a seqence of sections.
+Can have its own `size` attribute.
       * `<section>` &mdash; describes a part of a trajectory.
 It must contain attributes `start.x`, `start.y`, `goal.x`, `goal.y` and `duration`.
 ## Launch
 To launch the application you need to have an input XML-file with all required information.
 If it's all-in-one file: